Aula13/poloniex/README.rst

 Description
 -----------

-Alpha version of Poloniex API client for humans
+Alpha version of a `Poloniex API`_ client for humans

 Installation
 ------------